garcia-sonia/Rock-Paper-Scissors/README.md

 ### Choice buttons: Rock, Paper, Scissors

--	This section contains a header: “Rock, Paper, Scissors…now You Show!” as a call to action to incite users to choose one of the below buttons.
+-	This section contains a header: “Rock, Paper, Scissors…now You Show!” as a call to action to encourage users to choose one of the below buttons.

 -	Each of the three buttons shows a png image of a hand doing the actions of rock, paper and scissors.